Joint Expedition Against Franklin: Attack

 At 7:00 a.m., approximately .75 mi from Franklin, Commodore Perry came under fire from the Confederate forces along the river and atop the bluffs.
 As Perry was too close to bring its large-bore guns to bear, Commander Flusser ordered his sailors to shelter themselves as best they could while the ship tried to steam past the enemy.
 Due to the narrowness of the bend, Commodore Perry ran aground; Lt.
 Ruffin and his men were so close to the grounded riverboat, they later claimed to have heard Perrys officers cursing the enlisted sailors.
 Freed, Perry rounded the bend and maneuvered to provide suppressive fire to allow Hunchback and Whitehead to follow; the combined shelling of all three ships forced Lt.
 Ruffin and his detachment to withdraw from the banks of the river.
 However, all three ships' progress was soon halted by a barricade in the river.
 While the barricade was removable with Commander Flusser's available manpower, he could not attempt to do so due to the "terrible fire to which [they] were exposed."
 While continuing to assault the Confederacy with their "IX-inch grape and shell" guns, "32-pounder" guns, field gun, and muskets, the three ships waited at the barricade hoping to hear the gunfire of General Dix's infantry forces.

 At 10:15 a.m., Commander Flusser ordered retreat from the river barrier.
 All three ships remained under heavy fire by enemy forces from multiple angles until between 2:30 and 3:30 p.m.
 An incomplete rear barricade of felled trees failed to stop the ships which "[pushed through] with a heavy head of steam."
 Flusser later opined that this new barricade would have been impassable had the ships remained north of it for several more hours, waiting for General Dix's quiescent forces.

-Meanwhile, Colonel Spear arrived around 1:00 p.m. and anticipating support from the now-retreating naval gunships, his Union infantrymen conflicted with the Confederates in Franklin.
+Meanwhile, Colonel Spear arrived around 1:00 p.m. and anticipating support from the now-retreating naval gunships, his Union infantrymen fought with the Confederates in Franklin.
 After six hours of combat, running low on ammunition, realizing that he only had 1,300 men (not the 1,700-2,000 he'd thought), and losing two riflemen to Confederate defection, Spear withdrew the Union forces around Franklin, and returned to Suffolk abandoning one brass field piece, a few overcoats, and a horse.

 Aftermath

-Upon return to Ablemarle Sound, Commander Flusser sent Hunchback on to Plymouth to bury their dead sailors; at Roanoke Island, Flusser was lent to carry the wounded to Norfolk Naval Hospital.
+Upon return to Albemarle Sound, Commander Flusser sent Hunchback on to Plymouth to bury their dead sailors; at Roanoke Island, Flusser was lent to carry the wounded to Norfolk Naval Hospital.